larson-group/clubb_release/Readme.txt

   When enabled, the analytic computation normally used for radiation is disabled.
 BUGSrad is enabled in the model/<RUN CASE>_model.in file by setting lbugsrad=.true.
-  Currently, November 11 will give inaccurate results due to our interface's inability to add lower altitude levels.
+  Currently,  all cases where bottom_at_sfc is false, including November 11, will give inaccurate results due to our interface's inability to add lower altitude levels.
 Other cases appear to give plausible results, comparable with the analytic code.